danivillalain09/StepUp/README.md

 ## Customer Journey 🚶‍♂️
-We need to understand the customers path so that we can accurately simulate the store.
+We need to understand the customer's path so that we can accurately simulate the store.
 The store's setup allows for different customer pathways so that customers can make different decisions.
-The customer journey is defined as followed:
+The customer journey is defined as follows:

 ### 1. _Arrival and Queueing_:
 The customer arrives at the store and may leave the queue if the wait is too long.
 ### 2. _Entering the Store_:
-Customers patiently waits to be the first one in the queue and enter when store capacity is not reached.
+Customers patiently wait to be the first ones in the queue and enter when store capacity is not reached.
 ### 3. _Browsing Inside the Store_:
 Customers spend time browsing.
 Some customers may leave the store before browsing without buying anything.
 ### 4. _Asking for Assistance_: